 Core courses provide excellent fundamentals and a large number of electives allow students the flexibility to become specialists or highly qualified generalists.
 You’ll learn how to analyze and direct the financial decisions of an organization, and gain a fresh understanding and a deep appreciation for the theoretical foundations of finance today.
 According to the Graduate Management Admission Council's® (GMAC®) 2014 Corporate Recruiters Survey Report, more employers are seeking Master of Finance graduates in 2014 (up 5% from 2013).

-Classes are held at our Washington, D.C. campus in the Ronald Reagan Building & International Trade Center, and in College Park, which are both easily accessed from all points throughout the Washington, D.C. metropolitan region, which spans from Baltimore to northern Virginia.
-The Ronald Reagan Building is located within walking distance of the White House, U.S. Department of Treasury headquarters, and other important national landmarks.
+Classes are held in College Park, which is easily accessed from all points throughout the Washington, D.C. metropolitan region, which spans from Baltimore to northern Virginia.